openshift/console/frontend/packages/console-dynamic-plugin-sdk/docs/api.md

 ### Returns

-The group, version, kind for the provided model.<br/>If the model does not have an apiGroup, group "core" will be returned.
+The group, version, kind for the provided model.<br/>If the model does not have an apiGroup, group `core` will be returned.

 ---